'They'll burn with their house': Behind the decision to defy evacuation orders as flames approach | CBC News

 "People stay behind to protect what they value the most," Christianson said.

-In First Nations communities, that can mean staying to protect ceremonial sites, a berry-picking area, or a trap line.
-For people who are uninsured, or have livestock, it can mean their entire livelihoods.
+In First Nations communities, that can mean staying to protect ceremonial sites, a berry-picking area, or a trapline.
+For people who are uninsured, or have livestock, it can mean protecting their entire livelihoods.

 But Christianson said experiences in Portugal and Australia, in which people died as they fled wildfires, have shown that staying until the end can be a dangerous choice — a message echoed by Hicks in his emergency meeting back at the school.